Seixass/Seixass/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=862fbb&size=35&center=true&vCenter=true&width=1000&lines=HELLO,+MY+NAME+is+Victor+Seixas;I'm+19+years+old;I+am+from+Maceió,+AL;Be+Welcome!+:%29)](https://git.io/typing-svg)

-<p align="center" >Olá!
-Eu sou Victor Seixas, tenho 19 anos e atualmente curso Análise e Desenvolvimento de Sistemas na UMJ (2/6).
-Sou cursado em Técnico em Informática para a Internet no SENAI, em Maceió, Alagoas.
-Busco constantemente aprender e aprimorar minhas habilidades no desenvolvimento web e outras áreas da tecnologia.</p>
+<p align="center" >Hello!
+I’m Victor Seixas, I’m 19 years old and currently pursuing a degree in Systems Analysis and Development at UMJ (2/6).
+I have completed a Technical course in Internet Informatics at SENAI, in Maceió, Alagoas.
+I’m constantly seeking to learn and improve my skills in web development and other areas of technology.</p>

 <br>